 “Our combined team of security and insurance practitioners has enabled us to build a platform for the insurance industry to create and deliver meaningful cyber resilience solutions for their customers,” he continued.

-Arceo also revealed the composition of its founding team, which, in addition to Shah, consists of President and Chief Technology Officer Vishaal Hariprasad; Head of Sales Ben Beeso; head of Customer Engagement and Marketing Davis Hake; and head of sales engineering Matthew Hall.
+Arceo also revealed the composition of its founding team, which, in addition to Shah, consists of President and Chief Technology Officer Vishaal Hariprasad; Head of Sales Ben Beeson; head of Customer Engagement and Marketing Davis Hake; and head of sales engineering Matthew Hall.

 Shah was most recently managing partner of the Pentagon Defence Innovation Unit Experimental (DIUx) in Silicon Valley, before which he was CEO of Morta Security, a start-up acquired of Palo Alto Networks.